readthedocs/sphinx-autoapi/docs/how_to.rst

 and edit them.
 To get AutoAPI to use these templates, point the :confval:`autoapi_template_dir` configuration option to your directory.
-It can be absolute, or relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+It can be absolute, or relative to the root of the documentation source directory (ie the directory passed to ``sphinx-build``).

 .. code-block:: python